 “What do you mean?”

-“Hum, I see.”
+“Well.”
 She got me twice.
-It was apparently my DAY.
-I have been training people for more than 5 years in How to develop their intuition in the private as well in the professional context, holding workshops several times per year on the topic.
-Moreover as an empath, I had a rather strongly developed intuition.
-Intuition was a well-known friend.
+It was apparently MY DAY.
+I have been training people for more than five years in “How to de- velop their intuition in the private as well in the professional context,” holding workshops several times per year on the topic.
+Moreover, as an empath, I had a somewhat strongly developed intuition.
+I would even say: Intuition was a well-known friend.
 My brain was working hard like a turbo hamster on his wheel trying to see the link she wanted to make.

-However, when it comes to our parenting and eduction style, specially communication what naturally seems to be right is not always in the best interest of our child.
+When it comes to our parenting and eduction style, specially communication what naturally seems to be right is not always in the best interest of our child.

 Listening to and following our intuition in life is important also when it comes to our children.
 We need to listen to our gut feelings to feel the baby’s needs, to protect our child from dan- ger, to detect lies and problems.
-However, when it comes to our parenting and eduction style, specially communication what naturally seems to be right is not always in the best interest of our child.
-Please read this again.
-Yes, what you consider natural is not always the best.
-Would you ever take the airplane with a pilote who has never learned to fly and who is only following his gut feeling for using the buttoms in the cockpit?
+However, when it comes to our parenting and education style, especially communication what naturally seems to be right is not always in the best interest of our child.
+What we consider natural is not always the best.
+Would you ever take the airplane with a pilot who has never really learned to fly and who is only following his gut feeling for using the bottoms in the cockpit?
 Let’s imagine that he learned to fly solely by observing his father who was a pilot, too.
 Ok, you might think, why not.
 But now I tell you: the father actually crashed one day.
 Would you still take the airplane with the pilot?
 I would not.

 Why you should think twice before following your intuition when raising your child